cybertheory/mcpkit/README.md

 ### Custom Agents
 - **Custom**: Specify any JSON configuration file

-## 🌐 Registry
+## 🌐 Official MCP Registry Integration

-MCP Kit uses the **official MCP registry** (registry.modelcontextprotocol.io) as the primary source for all server data.
+MCP Kit is designed as a client for the [official MCP Registry](https://github.com/modelcontextprotocol/registry), following the specifications and standards defined by the Model Context Protocol community.
 This ensures:

+### ✅ Registry Compliance
-- ✅ **Authentic Data**: All server information comes directly from the official registry
+- **Authentic Data**: All server information comes directly from the official registry at [registry.modelcontextprotocol.io](https://registry.modelcontextprotocol.io)
-- ✅ **Latest Versions**: Automatic updates with the most recent server versions
+- **Latest Versions**: Automatic updates with the most recent server versions from the registry
-- ✅ **Proper Metadata**: Complete package information, environment variables, and installation commands
+- **Proper Metadata**: Complete package information, environment variables, and installation commands as defined by the registry
-- ✅ **Verified Sources**: Only officially registered and verified MCP servers
+- **Verified Sources**: Only officially registered and verified MCP servers are available for installation

-The registry is automatically updated every 30 minutes, and you can manually refresh using the "Refresh Registry" button in the UI.
-If the official registry is unavailable, MCP Kit falls back to cached data to ensure continued operation.
+### 🔄 Registry Synchronization
+- **Real-time Updates**: Registry data is automatically updated every 30 minutes
+- **Manual Refresh**: Use the "Refresh Registry" button in the UI to get the latest data
+- **Offline Support**: Cached data ensures continued operation when the registry is unavailable
+- **API Compliance**: Follows the official MCP Registry API specifications for data retrieval and server management

+### 🏗️ Architecture Benefits
+- **Standards Compliance**: Built according to MCP Registry specifications
+- **Community Alignment**: Integrates seamlessly with the broader MCP ecosystem
+- **Future-Proof**: Automatically adapts to registry API changes and improvements
+- **Trust & Security**: Users can trust that all servers come from the official, verified registry

 ## 🚀 Publishing